elixir-nx/xla/README.md

 asdf global bazel 7.4.1
 ```

-#### GCC
+#### Clang

-You may have issues with newer and older versions of GCC.
+You may have issues with newer and older versions of Clang.
 XLA builds are known to work
-with GCC versions between 7.5 and 9.3.
-If your system uses a newer GCC version, you can
+with Clang 18.
+If your system uses a different GCC version, you can install the specific
-install an older version and tell Bazel to use it with `export CC=/path/to/gcc-{version}`
+one and tell Bazel to use it with `export CC=/path/to/clang-{version}` where version is
-where version is the GCC version you installed.
+the Clang version you installed.

 #### Python and asdf